237Endotoxin detection using a colorimetric, kinetic microplate reader assay and integrated data analysis

 Unknown 2 0.38

-Alternatively, the MARS data analysis software facilitated the plotting of standards utilizing a polynomial curve fit for endotoxin detection.
+Alternatively, the MARS data analysis software facilitated the plotting of standards utilizing a polynomial curve fit.
 It is recommended that the polynomial order be one less than the number of standards used.
-In this case, a 3rd order polynomial fit could be used.
+For this endotoxin detection kit, a 3rd order polynomial fit could be used.

-The MARS data analysis software further allows for the creation of a template for these and other sophisticated calculations (Fig. 4) to provide immediate data reduction and curve fits as soon as the assay is completed.
+The MARS data analysis software further allows for the creation of a template for the analysis of the endotoxin detection kit and other sophisticated calculations (Fig. 4) to provide immediate data reduction and curve fits as soon as the assay is completed.

 Fig. 4: Overview of standard curve fits in the MARS data analysis software.